mbrazeau/diffmatrix/README.md

 ```

 ### Windows:
-Windows useage is fundamentally the same, however instead of `./diffmatrix`, the user issues uses `diffmatrix.exe`.
+Windows useage is fundamentally the same, however instead of `./diffmatrix`, the user issues `diffmatrix.exe`.
 Redirecting the output to a file is probably best as copy-pasting from the command console often does not work.

 ## Output